 We’re in Kansas, so we have some strong roots in agriculture.

-In fact, we bring as much of the farm to the city as we can.
-Our Downtown Lawrence Farmers’ Market, at 824 New Hampshire Street.
-There is a Saturday market from April to November and a Tuesday market from May to October. lawrencefarmersmarket.com
+We bring as much of the farm to the city as we can for our Downtown Lawrence Farmers Markets.
+There is a Saturday market from April to November at 824 New Hampshire Street and a Tuesday market from May to October at 707 Vermont Street.

-Pendleton’s Kaw Valley Country Market, 1446 E. 1850 Road, has the largest single patch of asparagus in the state.
+Pendleton’s Kaw Valley Country Market, has the largest single patch of asparagus in the state.
 You can pick your own, or check out their diverse assortment of vegetables, bedding plants, cut flowers and other crops.
-Find them on Facebook, pendeltonscountrymarket.

-Or check out some out-of-the-way places the locals enjoy.
-Simple Living Country Store – at Coal Creek Farm.
-It’s open on the weekends, south of town at 1676 N. 1000 Road.
+Simple Living Country Store – at Coal Creek Farm is open on Saturdays from 10:00 a.m. – 4:00 p.m. or by appointment.
 A herd of alpacas will greet you at the gate.
 (You’ll have their undivided attention if you feed them treats.)
 This little store-on-the-farm offers fresh baked bread, farm-fresh eggs, alpaca yarn and other handmade products, including locally handcrafted pottery.
 Check out their classes for knitting or baking or come by for a free sample of something tasty they’ve made.
-Find them on Facebook at simplelivingcountrystore.

 When the snow flies and its beginning to look a lot like Christmas, you can select and cut your own Christmas tree at Strawberry Hill Christmas Tree Farm.
 They’re open Thanksgiving until December 23rd, or until they sell out.
 If you’re here for the holidays, you can take part in the local tradition of hayrides and warm spice cider and a look around the shop at the beautiful wreaths, mantel pieces, crafts and gifts.